rust-fuzz/afl.rs/README.md

 This [document](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/fuzzing_in_depth.md)
 will familiarize you with AFL++ features to help in running a successful fuzzing campaign.

 By default, 'fuzzing' config is set when `cargo-afl` is used to build.
-If you want to prevent this, just set 'AFL_NO_CFG_FUZZING=1` environmental variable, when building.
+If you want to prevent this, just set the environment variable `AFL_NO_CFG_FUZZING` to `1` when building.

 [conditional compilation]: https://doc.rust-lang.org/reference.html#conditional-compilation
 [Cargo feature]: http://doc.crates.io/manifest.html#the-[features]-section